Oceanwall/FBI-Crime-Data-API-Wrapper/README.md

-# FBI Crime Data API Wrapper
+# FBI (Uniform) Crime Data API Wrapper

-Minimalist FBI Crime Data API Wrapper, meant primarily for personal use with a future project, but shared publicly so that others can also use it.
+Minimalist FBI Uniform Crime Data (UCR) API Wrapper, meant primarily for personal use with a future project, but shared publicly so that others can also use it.

-Fulfills most if not all of the functionality indicated by the [FBI crime data API found here](https://crime-data-explorer.fr.cloud.gov/api).
+Fulfills most if not all of the functionality indicated by the [FBI uniform crime data API found here](https://crime-data-explorer.fr.cloud.gov/api).
 Also extends some additional functionality that might be helpful.

 ## Basic Usage